-RLC and SPI, through SRPI, shall build and develop a property situated at McKinley Parkway comer 5th Avenue and 21st Drive at Bonifacio Global City, Taguig, Metro Manila.
+RLC and SPI, through SRPI, shall build and develop a property situated at McKinley Parkway corner 5th Avenue and 21st Drive at Bonifacio Global City, Taguig, Metro Manila.
 The project is intended to be a mixed-use development and may include residential condominium units, serviced apartments and commercial retail outlets.
 SRPI also plans to pursue other development projects.

 In June 2018, the Parent Company entered into a contract to sell two (2) adjoining parcels of land located at Bonifacio, Global City Taguig, with Shang Robinsons Properties Inc. (SRPI), a joint venture with Shang Properties, Inc. (SPI).
 Total selling price is ₱5,015 million and shall be payable in five (5) annual installments, with interest at a rate of 4% per annum on the unpaid amount of the purchase price.
 Out of the amount of selling price and cost of land, ₱2,507 million and ₱398 million were recognized in real estate sales and cost of real estate sales, respectively.
 These amounts represent the portion sold to SPI by virtue of its 50% ownership in SRPI.
 The remaining 50% will be recognized as SRPI starts to sell developed real estate properties to its customers.
-In 2022 and 2021, the Parent Company realized ₱354 million and ₱128 million from the unrealized gain, respectively.
-As of December 31, 2022 and 2021, unrealized gain on sale of land of ₱1,151 million and ₱1,682 million was presented against the carrying value of the investment in SRPI for financial statement presentation purposes (see Note 31).
-In addition, ₱438 million is currently presented under "Contract liabilities, deposits and other noncurrent liabilities" as of December 31, 2021 and nil as of December 31, 2022 (see Notes 15 and 17).
-The outstanding balance for the purchase price amounted to ₱1,003 million presented under installment contract receivables as of December 31, 2021 while interest from the said receivable amounted to ₱10 million and ₱30 million as of December 31, 2022 and 2021, respectively.
-The balance of the receivable has been paid in full in 2022 (see Note 20).
+In 2023 and 2022, the Parent Company realized \$\pm\$569 million and \$\pm\$354 million from the unrealized gain, respectively.
+As of December 31, 2023 and 2022, unrealized gain on sale of land of \$\mathbb{P}967\$ million and ₱1,151 million was presented against the carrying value of the investment in SRPI for financial statement presentation purposes (see Note 31).
+In addition, ₱438 million is currently presented under "Contract liabilities, deposits and other noncurrent liabilities" as of December 31, 2022 and nil as of December 31, 2023 (see Notes 15 and 17).
+The outstanding balance for the purchase price amounted to \$1,003 million presented under installment contract receivables as of December 31, 2021 while interest from the said receivable amounted to nil and \$\frac{2}{2}\$10 million as of December 31, 2023 and 2022, respectively.
+The balance of the receivable was collected in full in 2022 (see Note 20).